libp2p/specs/connections/stream-migration.md

 ## Who moves the stream

-For simplicity and to avoid handling edge cases (what if both peers try migrating at the same time?), we define a way for both nodes to agree on who is responsible for initiating stream migration.
-Only this node will start a stream migration, but either node can start and label a stream.
+For simplicity and to avoid handling edge cases (what if both peers try migrating at the same time?), the node with the lower peer id is responsible for initiating stream migration (either node can start and label a stream).

-To decide which one of two nodes is responsible for stream migration:
-1. Take the hash of the concatenated value of the lower peer ID with the higher peer ID.
-E.g. for peer `A` and peer `B` we evaluate `SHA256(A+B)`.
-1. If the hash is even, the lower peer id is responsible for stream migration.
-1. Otherwise, the higher peer id is responsible for stream migration.
-To continue the example, `SHA256("AB")` ends with `c`, so it's even and peer A is responsible for stream migration.

-The hash of the two peer ids is used to avoid biasing the protocol to assigning more responsibilities to peers with lower ids.

 ## Picking the best connection